mediachain/mediachain/docs/protocol-and-architecture.md

 `copycat`'s (JVM-only) API so end-users don't have to.
 Furthermore, the facade can interact with the **storage layer** to facilitate common requests:

-- **Replay/stream the blockchain from a given offset**: Clients that have either disconnected from the **transactor quorum** or are connecting for the first time can catch up to the current state of the blockchain.
-Once subscribed to the facade, an application will receive a stream of all blocks--chronologically ordered--including new blocks as they are published.
+- **Stream blockchain updates**: Clients that have either disconnected from the **transactor quorum** or are connecting for the first time can catch up to the current state of the blockchain.
+Once subscribed to the facade, an application will receive a stream of all new blocks as they are generated.
+If a client needs to catch up on older entries, they can traverse the blockchain backwards until they reach the last block they had read.
 - **Insert new artefacts/entities**: For convenience, applications can submit artefacts and entities through the facade.
 The facade will handle basic tasks:
   - Searching an index to ensure there isn't already a canonical entry for this